 But, to be honest, Webifier is not your only option if you want to add web application development to your business or to your personal skill set.
 Maybe you don’t need Webifier at all to create web apps from Excel spreadsheets.
 For the sake of full and fair disclosure, we thought we should outline a few alternatives.

 Assuming you can’t spare an hour or two for you (or your employees) to learn Webifier, you might consider adding a web application developer to your staff.
-With luck, you may be able to attract a talented recent graduate for $50k-$60k per year.
+With luck, you may be able to attract a talented recent graduate for a fairly modest salary.
 But, you may want to pony up a bit more to get someone with relevant on-the-job experience.

 With a full-time developer on hand, you won’t need to worry about converting Excel spreadsheets to web applications.
 Instead, you can call your developer into your office, meet for an hour or two to explain your requirements, and then send them off to work their magic.
 A few days later, you should have a serviceable web app ready to launch in beta.
 Then, after a suitable period to test its features and look for bugs, you’ll be ready to bring your app online.